openapphack/oah-vm/provisioning/README.md

-# openapphack-shell
+# oah vm

-Sub project of OpenAppHack, shell for openapphack
+The default environment for any oah environment

 # Installation